Assertively Protecting Your Parental Rights

 Contact DuPage County Child Custody Attorney Monika Blacha Today

 To schedule a free consultation to discuss child custody and visitation, call 630-283-1987 or email the firm.
-We have offices in Naperville, Joliet and Chicago, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
+We have offices in Naperville and Joliet, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
 We are also fluent in Polish.

 Our Attorneys Answer Your Questions About Custody And Visitation

 Child custody proceedings are stressful, especially if you don’t know your rights or what to expect.
 The attorneys of Blacha Law Office, LLC are available to address your questions and concerns.

 Below we answer some common questions about child custody, but you likely have other questions or a specific circumstance not addressed here.
 We invite you to call our law office at 630-283-1987 or contact us online to arrange a consultation.